 Cockroaches need moisture to survive, so reducing excess water in your kitchen can help deter them.

-• Fix Leaks: Regularly check under sinks for leaking pipes or drips and repair any issues promptly.
+• Fix Leaks: Regularly check under sinks for leaking plumbing pipes or drips and repair any issues promptly.
+Pay special attention to drain pipes, sink drains, and connections near the garbage disposal, as even small leaks create reliable potential water sources.

 • Dry Surfaces: Wipe down sinks and countertops at night when cockroaches are most active.
-Avoid leaving standing water in sinks or on dishes.
+Avoid leaving standing water in sinks or on dishes, and don’t forget nearby indoor areas like the bathroom where moisture can support an indoor infestation.

 Sealing Entry Points